Hackingzone/airgeddon/README.md

 Incompatible with OpenBSD and FreeBSD.
 They are Unix systems but they have some differences with Linux:<br/>
 *-Bash* <- They have no bash.
 It can be installed, this is not the real problem<br/>
-*-Wireless tools* <- iwconfig doesn't exists for these systems, they use ifconfig instead and it generates very different outputs<br/>
+*-Wireless tools* <- iwconfig doesn't exists for these systems, they use ifconfig instead and it generates very different outputs

 #Disclaimer
 This script must be used only for educational purposes and Pen testing.<br/>
 Use it only on your own networks.<br/>
 We are not responsible of its use.<br/>
-This script is under GPLv3 (or later) License.<br/>
+This script is under GPLv3 (or later) License.

 #Use
 Under some distros like Kali Linux must be launched only using bash (not sh).
 Example `bash /path/airgeddon.sh`<br/>